 What is hip injection?

-Hip injection is performed in selected patients following review in outpatient clinic.
+Hip injection is performed in selected patients following review in the outpatient clinic.
 It can be used in the management of hip conditions including labral tears and also in early or established hip arthritis.
 The indications for hip injection are for hip pain related to intraarticular problems, including labral tear or early hip arthritis.

 What are the results of hip injection?